-The requirements of using a device such as the IREP put a heavy emphasis on human interface issues: how does the surgeon control the platform which typically has multiple degrees of freedom and the need to image wide field of view surgical sites with varying resolution and lighting?
-For example, the IREP has two 7-DOF robot snake arms and a 3-DOF stereo imaging system (pan, tilt, elevation) which needs to be controlled by the surgeon.
-This paper describes our initial efforts in building computer vision tools that can assist the surgeon during an IREP procedure.
+This paper describes our initial efforts in building computer vision tools that can assist the surgeon during a robotic procedure.
 As the surgeon is mostly focused on using the tooling and effectors, our goal is to provide salient 2-D and 3-D information from the vision module to the surgeon in real-time.
-We want our imaging operations to be performed autonomously to free the surgeon from directing and moving the camera.